ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 I'm a random stranger on the internet who might know a bit about coding and cryptography.
 You can contact me at: ansyblenetwork@gmail.com

+__Note:__ I'm only one person with a day job.
+Expectations that align with this are mostly true.

 #### Why can't I find Ansyble on Google?

 I made Ansyble for fun during 2020.
-I'm not making any real effort on SEO or promotion.
-Ansyble may or may not grow; if it does, it will have been organically.
+I'm not making any serious effort on SEO or promotion.
+Ansyble may or may not grow; if it does, it will have been mostly organically.

 #### Does Ansyble make any money?